SchmidtDSE/eureka_fire_eda/README.md

 - Fire burn severity summarized by vegetation type
 - Fire burn severity by fire history (noting that much of the area also burned in 2006)
 - Fire burn severity jointly by vegetation type and fire history

+### PlanetScope analysis

+This auxillary analysis investigates pre- and post-burn NDVI baed on PlanetScope satellite images.
+The images used are four-band images (RGB-IR) that were harmonized (by Planet) using Sentinel-2

+Caveat: The main goal of this analysis was to investigate *spatial* differences in NDVI across the burn perimeter.
+Since the two images were taken my two different satellites, the *temporal* comparison across images would require further bencharking beyond the scope of this study.